-FFAs offer shipowners, charterers and traders a means of protecting themselves against the inherent volatility in the charter market.
+Forward Freight Agreements (FFAs) offer shipowners, charterers and traders a means of protecting themselves against the inherent volatility in the charter market.

 Trading FFAs entails taking a position in a futures (paper) market as a substitute for a forward cash (physical) transaction.
 Contracts will normally be based on the terms and conditions of the Forward Freight Agreement Brokers Association and the International Swaps and Derivatives Association.